-Working in the field of computer vision at the University of Stuttgart.
-IMPRS-IS scholar Jenny Schmalfuss won a best paper award at the ECCV Workshop on Adversarial Robustness in the Real World (AROW).
+Working in the field of computer vision at the University of Stuttgart, IMPRS-IS scholar Jenny Schmalfuss won a best paper award at the ECCV Workshop on Adversarial Robustness in the Real World (AROW).

-Jenny Schmalfuss joined IMPRS-IS in March of 2021 as doctoral researcher at the Computer Vision Department of the University of Stuttgart under the supervision of Dr. Andrés Bruhn.
+Jenny Schmalfuss joined IMPRS-IS in March of 2021 as a doctoral researcher at the Computer Vision Department of the University of Stuttgart under the supervision of Dr. Andrés Bruhn.

 Her research interests are at the intersection of computer vision and machine learning.
 Here, she researches new ways to quantify and improve the robustness of optical flow methods with the help of adversarial attacks.
 According to Jenny, "My goal is to enable robust motion estimation by understanding what influences the robustness of current methods."